There are plenty of wildlife parks in the Brisbane/South East corner area, and they all have Koalas for you to see and other native animals.

 Bindi Island

-Bindi Island is a large area where the Ring-tailed Lemurs are free to roam.
-They are so entertaining in trees, on the path or walking along the ground, and plenty of photo opportunities are here.
+Bindi Island is a large area where the Ring-tailed Lemurs can roam freely.
+They are entertaining in trees, on the path, or walking along the ground, and plenty of photo opportunities exist.

 Reptiles